marlonc98/samay_test/README.md

 - **Agency Requirement**: When creating a project, you cannot proceed without selecting an agency first.
 This simulates a login process.
 - **Navigation**: A bottom navigation bar is used to separate the real estate and Bluetooth functionalities, making the interface more intuitive.
 - **Device Interaction**: For devices in Bluetooth range, you can send data via text and monitor the connection status in real-time.
 Only devices with specific names are allowed to connect.
+- **Code For Bluetooth Classic**: On the bracnh classic you will find an older version of the code, with the domotic working but with the classic vs of bluetooth

 ## Final Considerations